Zimbra/elastic-stack/README.md

 ## Configuring Zimbra to log to Centralized Log Server

-This guide has been tested on Zimbra 8.8.15 and Zimbra 9 on Ubuntu 20.04 LTS.
+This guide has been tested on Zimbra 8.8.15 and Zimbra 9 deployed on Ubuntu 20.04 LTS.
 Make sure to install all updates by running:

       apt update && apt upgrade

-Consider rebooting your system if it has been up for longer then 30 days.
+Consider rebooting your system if it has been up for longer than 30 days.

 ### Install the necessary packages